product-science/docs/docs/ios-xcode.md

 See the Firefox example below for sample final directory structure.

+**Please label your build with the PSi Plugin Version from above i.e.**
+`MyAppPSi0.9.1.ipa`
+**so our AI can learn how its dynamic instrumentation is performing on the build.**

 ### 5. Build

 - Run PSTool code transformation and configuration fine-tuning: